Aurelius H. Piper Sr.

-Aurelius H. Piper Sr. (August 31, 1916 – August 3, 2008), also known as Big Eagle or Chief Big Eagle, was the hereditary chief of the Golden Hill Paugussett Indian Nation of Connecticut from 1959 until 2008.
+Aurelius H. Piper Sr. (August 31, 1916 – August 3, 2008), also known as Big Eagle, was the chief of the Golden Hill Paugussett Indian Nation, a state-recognized tribe in Connecticut, from 1959 until 2008.

 Early life

+Aurelius H. Piper was born in Bridgeport, Connecticut on August 31, 1916, to Aurelius Henry Piper (1889–1996) and Ethel Lillianoh Sherman Piper Baldwin Peters (ca. 1893–1993).
 Piper served in the United States military during World War II and took part in the American landings during the North African Campaign.

-Hereditary chief
+Leadership

-Piper was named hereditary chief of the Golden Hill Paugussett Indian Nation by his mother, Chieftess Rising Star, in 1959.
+In 1959, Piper became chief of the Golden Hill Paugussett Indian Nation, succeeding his mother, Ethel Peters, in 1959.
 Piper later took up residence in the Paugussett's quarter-acre reservation in Trumbull, Connecticut.

 Piper traveled extensively as a representative of the Golden Hill Paugussett and other Native American groups to campaign for the rights of ethnic minorities and indigenous peoples.
 He visited Moscow as part of a delegation of Native Americans.
-Piper also wrote for the De Kiva Journal as an eastern North American Indian foreign correspondent.
-The De Kivas advocates for Native American rights before the International Human Rights Council in Geneva and is based in Belgium and the Netherlands.
+Piper also wrote for the De Kiva Journal as an eastern North American foreign correspondent.
+The De Kiva advocated for Native American rights before the International Human Rights Council in Geneva, Switzerland, and is based in Belgium and the Netherlands.

-Piper's son, Kenneth, who is also known as Moonface Bear, was involved on a ten-week standoff between Connecticut State Police and the Colchester, Connecticut, branch of the Golden Hill Paugussett.
+Piper's son, Kenneth, who is also known as Moonface Bear, was involved in a ten-week standoff between Connecticut State Police and the Colchester, Connecticut, branch of the Golden Hill Paugussett.
 The standoff stemmed from the illegal sale of untaxed cigarettes on the Colchester portion of the reservation.
 Kenneth Piper died in 1996.

-Piper served on the boards of several Connecticut organizations which advocated for Native American and minority rights.
+Piper served on the boards of several Connecticut organizations that advocated for Native American and minority rights.
 He also served as a "spiritual liaison" for Native Americans in prison.
 He was named chief of the century by the Florida chapter of the White Buffalo Society "for his work in furthering Native American causes in Connecticut, across the country, and abroad."

 "It is a sacred obligation", says the Golden Hill Paugussett Chief, Big Eagle.
 "Indian people must keep their languages alive.
 If the language is not spoken, it must be made to live again."

 Piper was the subject of the book Quarter Acre of Heartache which is attributed to Claude Clayton Smith but is primarily written by Piper.
-The book details the history of the Paugussett Indian Nation and the fight to save what was left of their tribal land- a quarter acre property in suburban Trumbull, Connecticut.
+The book details the history of the Paugussett Indian Nation and the fight to save what was left of their tribal land: a quarter-acre property in suburban Trumbull, Connecticut.